LucaCappelletti94/compress_json/README.rst

 =========================================================================================
 |travis| |sonar_quality| |sonar_maintainability| |codacy| |code_climate_maintainability| |pip| |downloads|

 Python package that handles loading and dumping json files in a compressed fashion.
+The library is loosely based on the `compress_pickle <https://github.com/lucianopaz/compress_pickle>`_ library.

 How do I install this package?
 ----------------------------------------------